 - Cucumbers: You can opt to use either standard garden cucumbers or English (AKA Seedless or Hothouse) Cucumbers.
 If using English Cucumbers, there is no need to peel them prior to slicing.
 However, if you are using garden cucumbers, you MUST peel the waxy skin for the best texture in your salad.

 - Onions: Yellow or white onions are best in cucumber salads, as they have a nice tangy bite and are easy to thinly slice.

 - Salt: You can use either kosher salt or table salt for this recipe.

 - Sour Cream: The sour cream gives this salad the creaminess that is key.
+Use full-fat or reduced-fat, not fat-free, sour cream for best results.
 Feel to swap out the sour cream with plain Greek yogurt--every bit as delicious with an added dose of protein and less fat.

 How to Make Cucumber Salad

-- Once soaked, drain the cucumbers and onions using a colander and lightly rinse to remove the brine.
-Trust me, the cucumber and onion salad will retain plenty of salt.
+Step Three: Drain and Rinse.
+After soaking, drain the cucumbers and onions using a colander and lightly rinse under running water to remove the brine.
+The cucumbers will have soaked up plenty of salt to flavor the salad.